Inter-node superconductivity in strained Weyl semimetals: Introduction

-Recently, by using the quasiclassical Eilenberger equation approach \cite{Eilenberger:1968,Houghton-Vekhter:1998}, the authors of Ref.~\cite{Matsushita:2018bty} showed that the pseudomagnetic field could affect the superconducting states and even induce nonzero charge and/or spin currents.
+Recently, by using the quasiclassical Eilenberger approach \cite{Eilenberger:1968,Houghton-Vekhter:1998}, the authors of Ref.~\cite{Matsushita:2018bty} showed that the pseudomagnetic field could affect the superconducting states and even induce nonzero charge and/or spin currents.
 By using a simplified model of a two-band superconductor, in particular, it was found that the electric current is proportional to $\mathbf{B}_5$.
 In order to study the gap generation, the authors employed the Ginzburg--Landau equation, where the gap appeared to be spatially modulated in the absence of currents.
 The case of a more realistic Dirac semimetal was described briefly and the corresponding result suggested that a nonzero spin supercurrent should be induced.

-In this study, we investigate in detail the generation of gaps in the case of inter-node pairing in the minimal model of a TR symmetry broken Weyl material with two nodes separated by a nonzero chiral shift.
+In this study, we investigate in detail the generation of gaps in the case of inter-node pairing in the minimal model of a TR symmetry broken Weyl semimetal with two nodes separated by a nonzero chiral shift.
 One of our principal findings is that the inter-node spin-triplet pairing with the spins of Cooper pairs parallel to the pseudomagnetic field is energetically most favorable.
-Other channels, i.e., with the spins of Cooper pairs normal to $\mathbf{B}_5$, are inhibited by the field.
+On the other hand, the states with the spins of Cooper pairs normal to $\mathbf{B}_5$ are inhibited by the field.
 In addition, we find that both electric and chiral supercurrents vanish for the energetically most favorable superconducting state.